 National auto loan averages

-Here’s a look at the state of auto loan interest rates from Bankrate.com’s weekly national survey of large banks and thrifts conducted Nov.
-18, 2009.
+Here’s a look at the state of interest rates on five common consumer banking products and the latest rates from Bankrate.com’s weekly national survey of large banks and thrifts conducted Sept.
+30, 2009.

 To find updated auto rates in your area, visit Bankrate’s auto rate table.